groupdocs/docs.groupdocs.com/content/conversion-net/release-notes/release-notes-2019/groupdocs.conversion-for-.net-19.5-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Conversion for .NET 19.5.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Conversion for .NET 19.5.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Conversion which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 1.  **Convert to Emf**

     **Usage**

+    ```csharp
     ...
     var config = new ConversionConfig();
     var conversionHandler = new ConversionHandler(config);